About FDIC >

 The FDIC continued to assess internal and industry preparedness relative to Basel II capital rules and was actively involved in domestic and international discussions intended to ensure effective implementation of the New Capital Accord.
 This included participation in numerous supervisory working group meetings with foreign regulatory authorities to address Basel II home-host issues.

 The FDIC pursued a number of Bank Secrecy Act (BSA), Counter-Financing of Terrorism (CFT) and Anti-Money Laundering (AML) initiatives in 2007.

 Promoting Economic Inclusion

-The FDIC pursued a number of new initiatives in 2006 to promote broader access to banking services by traditionally underserved populations and to ensure adequate consumer protection in the provision of these services.
+The FDIC pursued a number of initiatives in 2007 to promote inclusion of traditionally underserved populations in banking services and to ensure protection of consumers in the provision of these services.

 Minority Depository Institutions

 The FDICs Minority Bankers Roundtable series is a forum designed to, among other things, explore possible partnerships between the MDI community and the FDIC, as well as to seek input on how the FDIC can better promote the availability of technical assistance to the MDI segment of the industry.
 From the 2006 Roundtable sessions evolved ideas for two partnerships that were piloted during 2007.
 The first initiative, a University Partnerships pilot, is designed to do the following: